libp2p/go-libp2p-circuit/README.md

 - `/ip4/../tcp/../p2p/QmRelay/p2p-circuit`
   - Listen for connections relayed through QmRelay.
   - Includes info for connecting to QmRelay.
-  - Dial through QmRelay for any `/p2p-circuit` multiaddr (depending on relay selection).
+  - Also makes QmRelay available for relayed dialing, based on how listeners currently relate to dialers.
 - `/p2p/QmRelay/p2p-circuit`
   - Same as previous example, but use peer routing to find an address for QmRelay.
 - `/p2p-circuit/p2p/QmTwo/p2p-circuit/p2p/QmThree`